Who Wants to Know How to Bench Press More?

 Forced reps is when your muscles are completely fatigued and your spotter helps you perform a couple more reps than you could do by yourself.
 It is good to do 1 or 2 forced reps.

 Some people can handle forced reps each set, but it is usually better to use them sparingly so your don’t overstress your joints.
-Many people believe that more forced reps is how to bench press more, but this isn’t necessarily the best strategy.
+Many people believe that more forced reps is the best way to press more weight, but this isn’t necessarily the best strategy.

 Partial reps are when you concentrate on a specific part of the bench press range of motion.
 If you have trouble locking the weight out at the top of the bench, you could do a set of just the top 1/3 of the bench press.
 If you have trouble getting the bar right off the chest, a set of the bottom 1/3 of the bench press motion may help you increase your strength.